 # Docker registry address that hosts Deckhouse images.

-imagesRepo: harbor.local/deckhouse/ee
+imagesRepo: harbor.example/deckhouse/ee

 # Docker registry credentials string.